Let’s Face It, Stigma is Real

 Finding the right therapist is not only about compatibility.
 It is also about feeling safe, affirmed, and understood so that you can focus your energy on self-exploration and growth.

-→ Next: Read Part 2: Shadow Work for People Living Beyond the Norm (COMING SOON!) to learn how integrating your shadow self can help you live and love with greater authenticity.
+→ Next: Read Part 2: Shadow Work for People Living Beyond the Norm to learn how integrating your shadow self can help you live and love with greater authenticity.

 FAQs: Poly-Affirming Therapy